ksd3/ksd3.github.io/src/machinelearning.md

 ### My first research experience

-My first research experience in machine learning was in 2021 when I worked in solar power forecasting at [COEP](https://www.coeptech.ac.in/) for the summer.
+My first research experience in machine learning was in 2021 when I worked in solar power forecasting at [COEP](https://www.coeptech.ac.in/) from January to May.
 It was an interesting experience, and I worked on it because it was a course requirement for the electrical engineer degree.
 I specifically went out of my way to work in solar power forecasting because I thought it would position me better for a job in the industry.
 I didn't particularly learn a lot because I didn't know what I was doing.
 That summer I worked at [Krittika's summer program](https://krittikaiitb.github.io/ksp/) where I learnt much more because I had time to do things on my own.

 #### If you're looking to start